Employer Internship FAQs

 Most interns are able to receive 3 units of credit from their department.

-3. Will Career Services pre-screen interns for us?
+3. Will Career Development Center pre-screen interns for us?

 Ultimately the worksite decides if the intern is a good match with the company’s culture and if the student qualifies for the internship project offered by the worksite.